-One of the best parts of visiting Burlington, Vermont, in winter is taking a trip to Sugartree Maple Farm.
+One of the best parts of visiting Burlington, Vermont in winter is taking a trip to Sugartree Maple Farm.
 Vermont has a ton of maple trees, and wintertime is the prime sugaring time for the maple industry.
-Sugaring season usually goes from mid-February to early April.
+The sugaring season usually goes from mid-February to early April.

 At Sugartree Maple Farm, you can buy maple foods made with 100% natural maple, like syrup, sugar, and candy.
 If you visit in the winter, you’ll get a behind-the-scenes look at how the maple tree sap gets made into syrup.
 And, you can get a sample of fresh maple syrup, which is an indescribable taste in the best way.

 Yes, it is true that there are plenty of fun things to do in Burling VT in winter.
 But I strongly recommend you take some side trips to the nearby areas if you have more time to spend in this area.

 A great option is to take a day trip to Stowe.
 The Alpine-style mountain town offers great options for ski resorts and is one of the most beautiful towns in Vermont.
 Here you can also drive to search for some of the best-covered bridges in the State, and of course, you cannot miss a visit to the original Ben & Jerry’s Ice Cream factory.
 You can see more about the best things to do in Stowe to help plan your trip.